easypropertylistings/Easy-Property-Listings/readme.txt

 License: GNU Version 2 or Any Later Version

 Fast.
 Flexible.
 Forward-thinking solution for real estate agents using WordPress.
-Easy Property Listing is built for scale, extendible and works with any WordPress theme.
+Built for scale, extendible and works with any WordPress theme.
 Install Today!

 == Description ==